The Hidden Organization: Mapping the Networks That Run Your Company

 Why M&A Fails Without Network Integration

 Traditional M&A playbooks focus on financials, product alignment, and leadership structure.
-But they often overlook the invisible influence networks that determine whether employees collaborate across the newly combined entity.
+But they often overlook the invisible influence networks that determine whether employees collaborate in a way to bring these strategies to fruition.

 Take the 1998 Daimler-Chrysler merger.
 The failure wasn’t only about cultural mismatches between the German and American automakers.
 Reports suggest that years after the merger, employees continued operating in silos.
 Their collaboration patterns stayed separate, and a unified network never formed.
 Had the company identified informal influencers and connectors early on, they potentially could’ve built cross-company bridges and accelerated integration.